patmorin/labelling/slides/script.md

 Before proving the main result in its entirety, we consider the special case, in which $G$ is an 'induced subgraph' of the strong product of two paths.
 This simpler-sounding problem still contains all the major difficulties that must be overcome in a solution to general problem.

 The vertices of G can be partitioned into rows numbered one through h.
 We let G_i denote the subgraph of G induced by the vertices in row i.

+Each vertex label has 3 parts: a row label, a column label, and a transition label.

 - the row label identifies which row, i, v is in.
 Every vertex in the same row receives teh same row label.
 The row labels are designed so that, using the row labels of two vertices we can determine if the vertices are in the same row, in two consecutive rows, or in two distinct rows that are not consecutive.
 If row i contains n_i vertices of G then the label for row i will have length roughly log n - log n_i